kauffman77/shellslayer/setup-files/level_02_editing/README.md

 If you are looking at this README in the terminal via cat or less, then in a moment, run one of the above commands to open this file in that editor.
-If you're already using an editor to view this file, th
+If you're already using an editor to view this file, then proceed onward.

 WARNING: If this is your first time using either `vi` or `nano`, there is a bit of a learning curve so you may wish to read the below